 With hundreds of cool, iconic towns stashed throughout the state, Colorado is one of the best states to visit year-round.
 Mountain gems include Aspen and Breckenridge and growing international cities include Colorado Springs and Denver.

 Colorado currently has 271 active incorporated municipalities, of which 196 are towns, 73 are cities and 2 are consolidated city and county governments.
-On top of that, there are numerous unincorporated communities spread across the state.
+On top of that, there are numerous unincorporated rural communities spread across the state.
 These include census-designated places (CDPs) in Colorado.
 Browse by Colorado counties.

 Green Mountain Falls

 Best Towns in Colorado to Visit

 in Rocky Mountains

 in Western Plateau

 Western Plateau Towns in Colorado